 Presenters

-- Teresa Lopez, LCSW, CCFP, Program Manager, University of Utah Behavioral Health Integration, Salt Lake City, UT
+- Teresa Lopez, LCSW, CCFP, Director, Behavioral Health Integration, University of Utah , Salt Lake City, UT

-- Molly McFadden, MBA, LCSW, CCFP, Program Supervisor, University of Utah Specialty Clinic's Behavioral Health Integration Program, Salt Lake City, UT
+- Molly McFadden, LCSW, CCFP, MBA, Behavioral Health Integration Program Manager, The University of Utah, Salt Lake City, UT

-- Chandra Tewari, CSW, Behavioral Health Specialist, Redwood and Greenwood Health Centers, Salt Lake City, UT
+- Chandra Tewari, CSW, Behavioral Health Specialist, University of Utah, Salt Lake City, UT

 Summary